Top front-end and back-end javascript frameworks

 • Less number of developers

-• Takes up time for building an application
+• It takes up time to build an application

 10. Next JS

-NextJS is a framework which is built on the top of React to help developers to create performant web applications and superfast static websites.
-NextJS is one of the most popular React frameworks which is useful for creating server-side rendering web applications which are static as well as dynamic.
+NextJS is a framework that is built on top of React to help developers create performant web applications and superfast static websites.
+NextJS is one of the most popular React frameworks, which is useful for creating server-side rendering web applications that are static as well as dynamic.

 NextJS - Pros and Cons - Top Front-End JS Framework